Inequality, Race and Gender

-- Visit one of Brazil's oldest, largest, and most diverse state to better understand the relationship between gender, race, and inequality in the country.
+- Visit one of Brazil's oldest, largest, and most diverse states to better understand the relationship between gender, race, and inequality in the country.

 - Become immersed in the culture of Salvador through events at the Federal University, various cultural and educational events, and staying with a host family.